Patient Education and FAQ’s

 How Long does the cast stay on after a rhinoplasty

-Dr Bonaparte uses a cast is used after a rhinoplasty (or nose job) for a number of reasons.
+Dr Bonaparte uses a cast is used after a rhinoplasty (or nose job) for several reasons.
 One is that it helps you remember to keep your fingers away from you nose!
 It also helps keep the bones and tissue straight.
-The challenge with the nose is that, unlike casts on other parts of the body, a cast on the nose can not completely protect the bone.
+The challenge with the nose is that, unlike casts on other body parts, a cast on the nose can not completely protect the bone.
 However, not all patients need a cast on their nose after a rhinoplasty.
-If you have the bone cut or you have a bump on your nose removed, you will likely have a cast after surgery.
+If you have the bone cut or a bump on your nose removed, you will likely have a cast after surgery.
 If Dr Bonaparte had to use grafts or if he performed an open rhinoplasty, you will also likely have a cast on your nose

-A cast stays on the nose anywhere between 5-10 days, our team will typically remove it a week after surgery.
-If the ast falls off prior to that, it is usually not an issue, but we always tell patients to never remove the cast on their own or try to move the cast; this can result in your bones moving and making your nose heal crooked.
+A cast stays on the nose for 5-10 days.
+Our team typically removes it a week after surgery.
+If the ast falls off before that, it is usually not an issue, but we always tell patients never to remove the cast on their own or try to move it; this can cause your bones to move and make your nose heal crooked.

-The majority of patients find removing the cast mildly uncomfortable, so we recommend taking one of your pain medications prior to the cast removal.
-Most patients describe this like removing a sticky bandage; it’s a little uncomfortable.
+Most patients find removing the cast mildly uncomfortable, so we recommend taking one of your pain medications before the cast removal.
+Most patients describe this as removing a sticky bandage; it’s a little uncomfortable.

 Return to the top